 Michael Fowler Centre stair strengthening

-Work has started on the Michael Fowler Centre to strengthen the internal and external stairs.
-The project will end July 2016.
+Work was done on the Michael Fowler Centre to strengthen the internal and external stairs.
+The project ended July 2016.

 Michael Fowler Centre before and after plans